In Enterprise Edition we support data storage in any S3 compatible storage.

 <something>-private/- Read/Write access for authorized users

-We need read access for anonymous users so that we can load images directly from s3 in web browser.
+We need the read access for anonymous users so that we can load images directly from s3 in web browser.
 We generate unique hashes for image names, so there is no way someone can guess url.

 Migration from local storage to S3¶